kubernetes/website/docs/tasks/access-application-cluster/connecting-frontend-backend.md

 {% capture overview %}

-This tutorial shows how to create a frontend and a backend microservice.
+This task shows how to create a frontend and a backend microservice.
 The backend microservice is a hello greeter.
 The frontend and backend are connected using a Kubernetes Service object.